 No matter what homeschooling approach you settle on, your children (and you) will benefit from a good dose of twaddle-free literature.
 Living books can augment any area of study, even math!
 But rich literature can also become the core of our child’s learning experiences in history, geography, and the natural sciences.
 So enjoy exploring the many ways to incorporate a literature-rich environment — one more tool in your teaching toolbox!

-‘Those first-born affinities ‘That fit our new existence to existing things.’”
+‘That fit our new existence to existing things.’

-Twaddle.
-Perhaps the best way to understand the concept of a “living book” is to understand what it is not: twaddle or dumbed-down, senseless literature devoid of rich meaning, thought and relation.
-Dry-textbook comes to mind here.
-Usually such a work is written by adults for children and has been stripped of life, broken into many digestible chunks and tastes rather like cardboard.
+Perhaps the best way to understand the concept of a “living book” is to understand what it is not: twaddle or dumbed-down, senseless literature devoid of rich meaning, thought, and relation.
+Dry textbook comes to mind here.
+Usually such a work is written by adults for children and has been stripped of life, broken into many digestible chunks, and tastes rather like cardboard.
 If we provide our children with a steady diet of rich literature, they’ll grow to understand and appreciate the difference between twaddle and living books.

-Tool of learning.
-Living books are the sharpening stone for our tools of learning.
-They are the means by which we accumulate knowledge, exercise logic and, after absorbing and letting the mind chew, apply our newly formed ideas.
+Living books are the means by which we accumulate knowledge, exercise logic, and, after absorbing and letting the mind chew, apply our newly formed ideas.
 They can be used as the basis for learning the proper use of the English language, improving our grammar and spelling through copying great passages from the masters.
 They provide the opportunity to reason through the “whys” of history, engaging in discussions that help to spotlight the Author’s hand.
 They are the models that we copy to become excellent writers, learning from the great writers throughout time.

 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.

 2 Timothy 3:16–17